meowkaiser/Pneumonia-Image-Recognition/README.md

 # Pneumonia-Image-Recognition
 ## Introduction
 We are a group of data scientists attempting to predict pneumonia based on xray scans.
-We hope that the charity Stop Pneumonia will adopt our model and deploy it to reduce misdiagnosis of pnemonia.
+We hope that the charity Stop Pneumonia will adopt our model and deploy it to reduce misdiagnosis of pneumonia.
 This will in turn improve treatment and therein health outcomes.

 ## Buisness Understanding
 Pneumonia is a bacterial, viral or fungal infection of the lungs.
 It is very serious where the air sacs fill with liquid.
 This disease acounts for 14% of all deaths of children under 5 years old.